allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 ![Metrum Design System](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/metrum-design-system.png "Metrum Design System")

-In its initial form — apart from visual examples and design resources — Metrum was providing reusable Less mixins that every developer could install via separate npm packages and include in the component they were working on.
+In its initial form — apart from visual examples and design resources — Metrum was providing reusable PostCSS mixins that every developer could install via separate npm packages and include in the component they were working on.

 ![Mixins usage in CSS](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/mixins-usage-in-css.png "Mixins usage in CSS")
 ![Mixins usage in HTML](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/mixins-usage-in-html.png "Mixins usage in HTML")